misterclayt0n/lazaro/README.md

 ## Building on Android (Termux)

-To build Lazaro on an Android device using Termux, follow these steps:
+To build Lazarus on an Android device using Termux, follow these steps:

 1. Install required dependencies:
    ```